 Enforcing Compliance

 Security is no longer just best practice—it’s a regulatory requirement.
 Frameworks like ISO 27001 and SOC 2 demand proactive security measures.
-What role do product security teams play?
+What role do teams play?
 They work alongside legal and security operations teams to ensure automated policy enforcement, security monitoring, and audit readiness.

 Threat Modeling and Risk Assessment